NCAA women's gymnastics tournament: Gym Slam

-A Gym Slam (sometimes spelled as GymSlam) is the accomplishment of scoring a perfect 10.0 on each apparatus.
-Only 15 women in NCAA gymnastics have achieved this feat, 4 have achieved it at least twice, and Trinity Thomas is the only gymnast to have achieved this feat more than twice, completing it a total of 5 times.
+A Gym Slam (which is sometimes spelled as GymSlam) is the accomplishment of scoring a perfect 10.0 on each apparatus.
+It has been done by only 15 women in NCAA gymnastics have achieved this feat, 4 have achieved it at least twice, and Trinity Thomas is the only gymnast to date to have achieved this feat more than twice, completing it a total of 5 times in her career.